Evangelism and Home Mission

 A number of years ago, the church at Smithers, BC began a program of outreach among the native people living in the Bulkley Valley region of northern British Columbia.
 Local outreach to First Nations people by members of the Smithers congregation continues through the work of the local outreach committee, through Sunday schools, teen activities, and Bible camps.

 Smithers Home Mission has sent a missionary to work in Prince George, B.C., the largest urban centre in Northern British Columbia.
-The work in Prince George is primarily focused on bringing the gospel to the First Nations population of the Prince George area.
 Many other churches in our federation support this work with their prayers and offerings.

 All of the churches are also involved, either directly or indirectly, in the work of foreign mission.
-The Church of Hamilton, Ontario, currently has a missionary working in northern Brazil.
-The Church of Surrey, British Columbia, has two missionaries working in northern Brazil, under the Maranatha Mission Board.
-The Church at Toronto, Ontario, has a missionary in Papua New Guinea.
+The Cornerstone Church of Hamilton, Ontario, currently has a missionary working in northern Brazil.
+The church of Aldergrove, British Columbia, has two missionaries working in northern Brazil, under their Mission Board.
+The Bethel Church of Toronto has two missionaries in Papua New Guinea.
 The church of Smithville, Ontario, has a missionary in West Timor, Indonesia.

 The missionaries are often assisted by others called mission aid workers.
 Such workers are currently active in Brazil and in Indonesia.
 Their tasks include medical assistance, poverty relief, and other forms of help.
-This work is often coordinated by mission aid boards, such as Mission Aid Brazil, of the Church of Cloverdale, British Columbia.
+This work is often coordinated by mission aid boards, such as Mission Aid Brazil.

 The Canadian Reformed World Relief Fund